1 Canadian Mechanized Brigade Group: History

+Its headquarters were relocated at Steele Barracks in Edmonton in 1997.

-1 CMBG sent a contingent of approximately 200 personnel for Task Force Kandahar Headquarters for a nine-month rotation starting February 2009 and sent approximately 2500 personnel for the task force in September 2009 for a six-month tour.
+As part of Operation Reassurance, 1 CMBG sent a contingent of approximately 200 personnel for Task Force Kandahar Headquarters for a nine-month rotation starting February 2009 and sent approximately 2500 personnel for the task force in September 2009 for a six-month tour.

 Composition

-The eight units that comprise 1 CMBG are:
+The units that comprise 1 CMBG, as at 11 September 2026, are: